 - You ensure the privacy of your home by keeping the door shut – and you need to do start doing the same for your mobile device.
 Remember to switch your smartphone’s Wi-Fi off when you don’t need it.
 This will hinder data transmissions (sending/receiving) from any malware that may have managed to get into your device.

 - No Privacy Guide can be complete without talking about Evil Twins.
-The only thing worse than a hacked Wi-Fi, is a fake Wi-Fi!
+The only thing worse than a hacked Wi-Fi is fake Wi-Fi!
 Most people tend to set their phones on auto-detect-and connect for Wi-Fi HotSpots.
-Hackers know this and love to setup fake Wi-Fi HotSpots (also known as ‘Evil twins’).
+Hackers know this and love to set up fake Wi-Fi HotSpots (also known as ‘Evil twins’).

 - These HotSpots are designed to look like other regular HotSpots in the area and offer a charade of websites for you to access.
 All the information you enter when connected to these Wi-Fi HotSpots will go straight to the hacker.
 It is the worst form of privacy penetration because it is almost as if you gave the perpetrator complete remote access to your system.